About the workshop

 Learning outcomes

-Students will develop knowledge linked to the natural world, focusing on plant and animal life, and the environment.
-They will use fieldwork skills such as observation, recording, making predictions, testing hypothesis and presenting findings.
+Students will develop knowledge linked to the natural world, focusing on plant and animal life and the environment.